MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Set-Up-Multiple-Web-Server-Instances-for-the-Microsoft-Dynamics-NAV-Web-Client.md

 The module is installed with the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] or the [!INCLUDE[nav_web_server_md](includes/nav_web_server_md.md)].

-There are two ways to launch this module and start using the cmdlets:
+There are different ways to launch this module and start using the cmdlets:

 - If you are working on the computer where the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] was installed, run the [!INCLUDE[nav_shell_md](includes/nav_shell_md.md)].

   For more information, see [Starting a [!INCLUDE[nav_shell](includes/nav_shell_md.md)] Session](Microsoft-Dynamics-NAV-Windows-PowerShell-Cmdlets.md#StartAdminShell)

+- If you installed the [!INCLUDE[nav_web_server_md](includes/nav_web_server_md.md)], just start Windows PowerShell.

-- Start Windows PowerShell, and then use the [Import-Module](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/import-module) cmdlet to import the **NAVWebClientManagement.psm1** file:
+- Otherwise, start Windows PowerShell, and use the [Import-Module](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/import-module) cmdlet to import the **NAVWebClientManagement.psm1** file:

   ```
   Import-Module -Name [filepath]